Haar measure: Haar's theorem

 In complete analogy, one can also prove the existence and uniqueness of a right Haar measure on $G$.
 The two measures need not coincide.

 Some authors define a Haar measure on Baire sets rather than Borel sets.
 This makes the regularity conditions unnecessary as Baire measures are automatically regular.
-Halmos rather confusingly uses the term "Borel set" for elements of the $\sigma$-ring generated by compact sets, and defines Haar measures on these sets.
+Halmos uses the nonstandard term "Borel set" for elements of the $\sigma$-ring generated by compact sets, and defines Haar measures on these sets.

 The left Haar measure satisfies the inner regularity condition for all $\sigma$-finite Borel sets, but may not be inner regular for all Borel sets.
 For example, the product of the unit circle (with its usual topology) and the real line with the discrete topology is a locally compact group with the product topology and a Haar measure on this group is not inner regular for the closed subset $\{1\} \times [0,1]$.
 (Compact subsets of this vertical segment are finite sets and points have measure $0$, so the measure of any compact subset of this vertical segment is $0$.
 But, using outer regularity, one can show the segment has infinite measure.)

 The existence and uniqueness (up to scaling) of a left Haar measure was first proven in full generality by André Weil.
+Weil's proof used the axiom of choice and Henri Cartan furnished a proof that avoided its use.
+Cartan's proof also establishes the existence and the uniqueness simultaneously.
+A simplified and complete account of Cartan's argument was given by Alfsen in 1963.
+The special case of invariant measure for second-countable locally compact groups had been shown by Haar in 1933.

+Examples

+If $G$ is a discrete group, then the compact subsets coincide with the finite subsets, and a (left and right invariant) Haar measure on $G$ is the counting measure.